|Ancient Empire of Western Asia|

 |Succeeded by||Macedonian Empire|

-The Achaemenid Empire, or Achaemenid Persian Empire, (550–330 BC) was the first of the Persian Empires to rule over significant portions of Greater Persia (or Iran).
+The Achaemenid Empire, or Achaemenid Persian Empire also known as the First Persian Empire (550–330 BC) ruled over significant portions of Greater Persia (or Iran).
 It followed the Median Empire as the second great empire of the Iranian peoples.
-At the height of its power in 550 BC, the Achaemenid Empire covered about 8.0 million km2 or 3.1 million sq mi and was territoriality the largest empire of classical antiquity.
+At the height of its power in 550 BC, the Achaemenid Empire covered about 8.0 million km2 or 3.1 million sq mi and was territoriality the largest empire of the ancient classical period.

 The British historian Tom Holland in his book Persian Fire has described it as the First World Empire.